rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 Generally, YANG encourages only backwards-compatible changes to YANG models, but this doesn't appy to pre-release versions.
 Meaning that devices and clients have to manage these breaking changes (without the normal deprecation cycle) when moving from pre-release to published standard versions.

+Hence, we should consider if there is a way that we can manage the IETF consensus process such that YANG modules that have reached WG consensus can be regarded as having stable names and structure.

-## Make use of YANG versioning and allow breaking changes.
+## Make use of YANG versioning and allow breaking changes

+YANG 1{{?RFC6020}} and 1.1{{!RFC7950}} both adopt a model where the only changes to a module that are allowed are backwards compatible changes.
+All non-backwards-compatible changes are disallowed, except via a formal deprecation and obsoletion process.
+Deprecated and obsoleted nodes are retained in the modules.
+This is a good approach when modules are very stable, but has acted to slow down development of YANG modules within the IETF, where folks are trying to get them to be perfect rather than good enough.

+This makes a lot of sense whe, modules are very stable and well-tested, but this approach makes it much harder to make fixes to YANG modules.

+TODO - We should make use of YANG Semantic version numbers for IETF YANG modules, and allow some level of breaking changes, particularly for bugfixes or flaws in the original YANG modules.

 ## Make use of YANG packages to build

+TODO - We should make use of YANG packages to combine sets of YANG modules together into usable higher layer functionality, and ensure that those modules interoperate and work together.

 ## Manage development versions of IETF YANG modules on github.

+TODO - We should investigate whether we can maintain a set of 'latest development' versions of YANG modules, that can then periodically be released to be more stable, before eventually being written into RFCs.

 ## Living YANG documents and Living YANG bis documents.

-### Inter-dependency between YANG modules.

-  Other industry efforts at creating common network management APIs take an approach of updating related version of the YANG modules at the time, ensure that any import dependencies are satisfied.

-YANG 1.0 and YANG 1.1 very strongly encourage only allowing backwards-compatible changes to YANG modules.
-This is a good approach when modules are very stable, but has acted to slow down development of YANG modules within the IETF, where folks are trying to get them to be perfect rather than good enough.

-This makes a lot of sense whe, modules are very stable and well-tested, but this approach makes it much harder to make fixes to YANG modules.

-### All updates to the YANG modules require a new RFC to be published.

-The key aspect of the description above is that the YANG module itself is embedded within the RFC, and hence publishing any updated revision of the YANG module (even for a small fix) requires a new RFC to be issued.

-### YANG versioning and backwards compatibilty

-YANG 1{{?RFC6020}} and 1.1{{!RFC7950}} both adopt a model where the only changes to a module that are allowed are backwards compatible changes.
-All non-backwards-compatible changes are disallowed, except via a formal deprecation and obsoletion process.
-Deprecated and obsoleted nodes are retained in the modules.

-### Running Code

-This is a high-level description of what the module covers.

-Although, a copy of these modules is made available in YANG Catalog (TODO - Ref), on Github (TODO - Ref), the canonical reference for these YANG modules is the RFCs containing the YANG module.
-Other organizations (includings SDOs and Industry bodies) have moved to developing and maintaining YANG modules more directly as code assets which has allowed a more expedient development cycle.

-There are several advantages to the IETF process used to develop YANG modules:

-Protocol experts generally ensure that the YANG modules provide good configuration coverage of the protocol in.

-The IETF process of developing YANG modules has several advantages:

-The work to generate these YANG models is delegated.

-Although this approach has several benefits, i.e., following established practice, and wider review of the generated YANG models it also have several downsides.

-Historically, IETF has published YANG models as code assets embedded within.
-TODO Introduction
+TODO - If we allow for 'latest development' versions of YANG modules, then we may also need associated living documents that contain the equivalent documentation associated with the YANG modules.

-# Procedures for managing YANG modules within the IETF
+# New Procedures for managing YANG modules within the IETF

+Further updates required.

 ## Standardizing new YANG modules within the IETF